 I have concentrated on humanity, but Krishna makes it clear that all the forms of sentient beings ultimately come from these eleven co-creators.
 So there is one great family–not just of humans, but of all sentient beings.

-“He who knows in truth this, My manifested glory and power, is united with Me by unwavering yoga; of this there is no doubt” (10:7).
+He who knows in truth this my manifested glory and power, is united with me by unwavering yoga–of this there is no doubt (10:7).

 The only way to know the power and glory of God is to directly perceive it through yoga and to even experience it within ourselves.
 Yoga enables us to see God, and the seeing establishes us in yoga–a perfect symbiosis.
 Krishna says this is beyond the possibility of any doubt.

-Someone once asked a mystic teacher how to meditate.
+The Brazilian healer, John of God, was asked how to meditate.
 He gave the cryptic answer: “Go back to before there was any creation.”
-It is unlikely that anyone who heard or have read these words understands them.
-But the Gita makes them clear: “I am the origin of all; all proceeds from Me.
-Thinking thus, the intelligent ones worship Me” (10:8).
-In other words, the mystic was telling them to erase all relative existence from their consciousness and go back to God alone.
-God Himself is the bindu–the point–from which all beings began and extended into manifestation.
+It is unlikely that anyone who heard or have read these words understands them, but the Gita makes them clear:

 This is an accurate description of a real jnani, a true knower of Brahman.
 Also notice that verse nine implies that when we completely orient our lives toward God we will attract to ourselves other devotees with whom we will speak of divine things, each encouraging and assisting one another in the path to God-realization.

-“Out of compassion for them, I, who dwell within their own beings, destroy the darkness born of ignorance with the shining lamp of knowledge” (10:11).
+Out of compassion for them, I, abiding in their own Selves, destroy the darkness born of ignorance by the shining lamp of knowledge (10:11).

-The Absolute in all Its glory dwells as much in the heart of the ignorant as in the heart of the wise–It needs only to be perceived.
-In His mercy God shines, Himself lighting the mind and heart, dispelling the darkness of ignorance.
+The Absolute in all its glory dwells as much in the heart of the ignorant as in the heart of the wise–it needs only to be perceived.
+In his mercy God shines, himself lighting the mind and heart, dispelling the darkness of ignorance.

 Read the next article in the Bhagavad Gita for Awakening: Going To The Source